 For most people, swallowing food is a one-way street directed by the sphincter at the bottom of the esophagus that opens to allow food to flow into the stomach.
 If the sphincter weakens over time, likely due to continued stomach acid exposure, the food and stomach acid you’re eating can backflow into the esophagus and even into your mouth.

 Those who experience acid reflux on a regular basis are typically diagnosed with Gastroesophageal Reflux Disease or GERD.

 If GERD is not addressed and mitigated, it can lead to a variety of complications, including the narrowing of the esophagus pathway due to scar tissue buildup, which in turn can lead to trouble swallowing.
 It can also lead to esophageal ulcers or sores as well as an increased risk of esophageal cancer.

 To fully understand what causes acid reflux, it’s important to understand how basic digestion works.

 Digestion begins in the mouth with both mechanical chewing and the chemical release of digestive enzymes through your saliva.
 The chewing and digestive enzymes help break down the food so it fits through the esophagus and then continues onto your stomach for further chemical processing.

-Your stomach produces hydrochloric acid that further breaks down your food into small bits so it can more easily enter into and become absorbed by the small intestine, a powerhouse organ that sends nutrients from the food you eat to every organ and cell in your body.
+Your stomach produces hydrochloric acid that further breaks down your food into small bits so it can more easily enter into and become absorbed by the small intestine.
+This powerhouse organ sends nutrients from the food you eat to every organ and cell in your body.

-Increased stomach acid production isn’t a disorder; rather, it’s your body’s natural reaction to digesting certain foods, such as fried foods, fatty meats, sugar, caffeine, spicy foods, alcohol and other inflammatory foods.
+Increased stomach acid production isn’t a disorder; it’s your body’s natural reaction to digesting certain foods, such as fried foods, fatty meats, sugar, caffeine, spicy foods, alcohol, and other inflammatory foods.

 Experts say GERD is not only aggravated by specific foods, but also it can become aggravated by overeating, eating too fast, not fully chewing your food, or eating before bedtime.